jayakrishna123/progate-web-extravaganza/README.md

 1. Join the Progate team: **http://bit.ly/progate-web-extravaganza**
 2. If you were referred by someone, please fill the following form: **http://bit.ly/pwe-referred**
 3. Complete the Git course on Progate at: **https://progate.com/languages/git**

-If you'd like to become a Influencer and bring this event to your community, please fill the following form: **https://bit.ly/pwe-influencer**

 ## Details of Submission